YixuanChe/YixuanChe/README.md

 - 📫 E-mail: zz0312@mail.ustc.edu.cn

 <!---
-YixuanChe/YixuanChe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Yixuan Che is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->